popcorn9499/Hotkey-Manager/README.md

 # Hotkey-Manager
 Hotkey Manager
-Simple tool to use EVDev to wrap a keyboard and map keys to function calls.
+Simple tool to use evdev to wrap a keyboard and map keys to function calls.
 Has built in functionality to launch commands, send commands to an obs client view obs websockets etc.

 ## Dependecies